-This equipment may be stored at ambient temperature of $-20^{\circ}$ C to $40^{\circ}$ C for a period of up to one year.
-Air must be free of chemical and electrically conductive contaminants, and other conditions must be such that no moisture condensation occurs in or on the equipment.
+This equipment may be stored at ambient temperature of -20°C to 40°C for a period of up to one year.
+Air must be free of chemical and electrically conductive contamimants, and other conditions must be such that no moisture condensation occurs in or on the equipment.

-In addition, with a control that has been in operation and will be shut down for either a short or extended period of time, it is recommended the environmental conditions be maintained the same as when in operation.
+In addition, when a control that has been in operation and will be shut down for either a short or extended period of time, it is recommended the environmental conditions be maintained the same as when in operation.